SamPlaysKeys/Code-for-MSPs/README.md

    ```
 4. **Use least-privilege service accounts** instead of administrative accounts whenever possible
 5. **Audit credential usage** to detect unauthorized access

-## Contributing

-Contributions to improve existing scripts or add new ones are welcome.
-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature-name`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature-name`)
-5. Create a new Pull Request

-Please ensure your code follows these guidelines:

-- Include clear comments explaining functionality
-- Add error handling where appropriate
-- Test scripts before submitting
-- Update this README if adding new script categories
-- Ensure scripts pass PSScriptAnalyzer checks
-- Follow consistent naming conventions

 ## License